-248. 18 U.S.C. \$ 1028(d)(1) (2012) (providing broad definition of "authentication feature"); id. \$ 1028(d)(7) (providing broad definition of "means of identification"); see also supra note 16 and accompanying text (providing definitions and discussing sheer coverage of statutory terms).
+248. 18 U.S.C. $\S 1028(d)(1)$ (2012) (providing broad definition of "authentication feature"); id. $\S 1028(d)(7)$ (providing broad definition of "means of identification"); see also supra note 16 and accompanying text (providing definitions and discussing sheer coverage of statutory terms).

 249. See Houston v.
 Hill, 482 U.S. 451, 465-67 (1987) (observing vague laws allowing for arbitrary enforcement do not provide "breathing space" required by First Amendment).
 While an alternative to facial invalidation may be to sever unconstitutionally overbroad and vague provisions of §§ 1028 and 1028A, it is unclear whether severance is available in the First Amendment context.
 See United States v.
-Salerno, 481 U.S. 739, 745 updated Feb.
-16, 2014, 5:59 AM) (arguing Brown's detention has already had chilling effects on journalism).
+Salerno, 481 U.S. 739, 745 federal identity-fraud statutes have been raised since the original enactment of § 1028 in 1982.
+250 While §§ 1028 and 1028A may be justifiably invoked where an individual transfers a hyperlink to documents containing credit card numbers, the statutory language appears to prohibit transfer of many other types of information as well-including email addresses, online usernames, or any unique numeric identifier.
+251